metzherrera/otterswaps/README.md

 Link to Trello Board: https://trello.com/b/WRQWmdsH/team-7556-workspace

-Future Work: We hope to continue working on this website to ensure only students of CSUMB can login to this website and to have a functioning comment section on the posts.
+Future Work: We hope to continue working on this website to ensure only students of CSUMB can login to this website and to have some form of communication between users.